Wills, Trust & Probate

 • Encash the assets and pay any liabilities

-• Prepare an IHT 400 and liaise with the Capital Taxes Office over payment of Inheritance Tax
+• Prepare an IHT 400 and liaise with the Capital Taxes Office over the payment of Inheritance Tax

 • Prepare and swear oaths and apply for the Grant of Probate